lbechberger/ML4NLP/doku_in_progress.md

 1\. a weighted sum of the word embedding vectors of all words in the article - they are weighted according to their tf-idf scores
 2\. an unweighted sum of the word embedding vectors of all words in the article
-3\. the sum of the word embedding vectors of the five words with the highest tf-idf scores (kommentar zu unseen words ?? )
+3\. the sum of the word embedding vectors of the five words with the highest tf-idf scores
 4\. the weighted sum of the word embedding vectors of the five words with the highest tf-idf scores with tf-idf scores as weights
 5\. and 6\. the same as 3 and 4, but with ten words
 Apart from computing the GoogleNews word2vec word vectors, we did the following: